 Scott and I fell in love with the Great Plains on an epic, cross-country road trip in 2011, when we camped our way through 13 states over the course of two months.
 But due to time constraints, we never made it east of Rapid City — so, needless to say, we were more than a little excited for four full days of exploring South Dakota's booming southeastern corridor this time around.

 Upon arriving in Sioux Falls midday on a Tuesday, we wasted no time.
 We were hungry, and we heard there was a lot to eat in the cultural capital of South Dakota.
-Luckily, it didn’t even take us 10 minutes to get downtown from the airport; we went straight to our hotel — the 136-room Hilton Garden Inn Sioux Falls Downtown overlooking the river — to check in before heading for a flight of beer at Miner Brewing Company and Prairie Berry Winery Taproom.
+Luckily, it didn’t even take us 10 minutes to get downtown from the airport; we went straight to our hotel — the 136-room Hilton Garden Inn Sioux Falls Downtown overlooking the river.

 It was raining when we woke up on Wednesday, so we ditched our plan to rent bikes and ride the Downtown River Greenway and headed over to the Washington Pavilion instead.
 But first, a brief breakfast stop at Josiah’s Coffeehouse & Café, where we discovered frothy hot chocolate and the most delicious homemade Pop-Tarts my taste buds have ever experienced.